A/B Testing Online Assets

 2. Set your goals – For example, your goal could be to increase your website’s conversion rate or engagement rate for social media ads.
 Another example is that your goal could be to get more clicks from your newsletter.

-4. Run your A/B test – Ensure each group gets equal and randomized traffic long enough to get the per-determined metrics.
+4. Run your A/B test – Ensure each group gets equal and randomized traffic long enough for the per-determined metrics.

 5. Evaluate the results